How to Set Up a LAMP Stack with Docker Compose

 Save and close the file.
 Of course, as you guessed, if you need more PHP extensions, you can include them in the file.

-The “volumes” directive from the “php” service part in “docker-compose.yaml” specifies where the app’s PHP files are.
-As you know, Docker containers are temporary, and any data are expected to be lost when the container is deleted.
-Fortunately, the Docker volumes provide a mechanism to persist data created inside a container.
+The “volumes” directive in the “php” service section of “docker-compose.yaml” specifies the location of the app’s PHP files.
+As you know, Docker containers are temporary, and any data stored in them is expected to be lost when the container is deleted.
+Fortunately, Docker volumes provide a mechanism for persisting data created inside a container.

-So, our local “www” directory points to “/var/www/html” inside the PHP container, where PHP will look for executable PHP scripts.
-In other words, we map a folder on the host filesystem (outside of the container context) to within the running container.
+So, our local “www” directory points to “/var/www/html” within the PHP container, where PHP looks for executable PHP scripts.
+In other words, we map a folder on the host filesystem (outside of the container context) into the running container.

 Apache Service